tsayc/elma_project/README.md

 ECE590 Final Project, Project Name: Paddle shifter
 ===

-This repo is forked from [klavinslab/elma_project](https://github.com/klavinslab/elma).
+This repo is forked from [klavinslab/elma_project]https://github.com/klavinslab/elma_project.git).

 Project Proposal
 ===

 Goal

 The goal is to build a automatic transmission with paddle shifter.
-The transmission should selelct the best gear to optimize gas efficiency but also response to driver's paddle shifter to perform up shift or down shift.
+The transmission should selelct the best gear to optimize gas efficiency by monitoring the speed but also response to driver's paddle shifter input to perform up shift or down shift.
+There are speed limits to each gears.

 Milestones

-1. Discuss with TA/Professor about the project complexity and decide what factors should be considered for transmission.
+1. Research for some transmissin mapping example and decide the gear limits.
 1. Create a base transimission class.
-1. Create transmission that optimize for fule efficiency
+1. create states for each gears
+1. create paddle shifter class
 1. Create test for transmission
-1. Create paddle shifter function and test
+1. Create paddle shifter test
 1. Document the code
-1. Turn in by 3/22
+1. Turn in by 3/23 11:59 PM

 Example Elma Project